Family nurse practitioner: Becoming a family nurse practitioner

 Before becoming a family nurse practitioner, a person must graduate from a four-year college or university nursing program that is accredited by American Association of Colleges of Nursing (AACN) or the National League for Nursing (NLN).
-This would result in a Bachelor of Science in Nursing from the college or university.
+This would result in a Bachelor of Science in nursing from the college or university.
 Next, a person would need to pass the RN licensing exam, which is the NCLEX (National Council Licensure Examination).
 After passing this exam, the person is a Registered Nurse and is able to enter the work force.
 Most nurses work for a few years in the field before pursuing further education.

-After completion of this prior work, a person can apply to and obtain a Master's or Doctoral degree from a family nurse practitioner program.
+After completion of this prior work, a person can apply to and obtain a master's or doctoral degree from a family nurse practitioner program.
 The program should be accredited by the Commission of Collegiate Nursing Education (CCNE) or the Accreditation Commission for Education in Nursing (ACEN).

-A family nurse practitioner may also select a sub-specialty.
-The following are some possibilities: Cardiac, Endocrine/Diabetes, Renal/Urological, Orthopedics, Rehabilitation, Pulmonary, and ER/Trauma.
+A family nurse practitioner may work in a variety of clinical settings, utilizing their skill set as primary care clinicians in collaboration with others.

 Scope of practice

-FNPs deliver a range of acute, chronic and preventive healthcare services.
+FNPs deliver a range of episodic acute illness typically treated in the outpatient or urgent care setting, and chronic and preventive healthcare services.
 In addition to diagnosing and treating illness, they also provide preventive care, including routine checkups, health-risk assessments, immunization and screening tests, and personalized counseling on maintaining a healthy lifestyle.
 FNPs also manage chronic illness, often coordinating care provided by specialty physicians.
+FNP scope of practice does not include the clinical management of acutely ill deteriorating patients such as those requiring care in the intensive care unit.